 Sitting on the edge of the cliff with his eyes gazing above on the starry universe, his inner soul gets wet with divine joyous tears just to feel the fact that he is a part of that vast majestic mystic shining existence.
-And he peeks down below and can see the city in silence with bright blocks of lights stacked above one another, flocks of human running across the street, children playing in the distant just to realize how infinitesimally small each activity and things feel when compared to the grandness he witnessed above.
+And he peeks down below and can see the city in silence with bright blocks of lights stacked above one another, flocks of humans running across the street, children playing in the distance just to realize how infinitesimally small each activity and things feel when compared to the grandness he witnessed above.
 He now wants to meet the angel of freedom, absolute freedom and wishes that some sort of spaceship shall carry him there though it seems impossible.
-Slowly with the bright visions of the vastness his eyes close down and lifts him from the cliff, then to the space and to the stars leaving behind his mortal shell.
+Slowly with the bright visions of the vastness, his eyes close down and lift him from the cliff, then to the space and to the stars leaving behind his mortal shell.

 The idea of absolute freedom seems to be vague to me.
 As freedom cannot be measured in degree but can only be realized on comparative terms, the idea becomes subjective.
-Our outward material existence can never attain absolute freedom and trying to do so shall result in chaos and conflict with other people’s idea of freedom.
+Our outward material existence can never attain absolute freedom and trying to do so shall result in chaos and conflict with other people’s ideas of freedom.
 Hence, restrictions which are a summation of all those conflicting domains are imposed leaving behind only those freedoms which do not infringe on other people’s freedom.
 Freedom as such can be thought of in its absolute state but can never be practised in its absoluteness.

 There is always an objective representation of an idea, feelings, emotions etc. In modern civilization, every idea or feeling is mostly represented by an object or thing.
 Hence the ideas, feelings, emotions etc like objects become comparative.
 Considering the vastness of material existence in this world, the domain of comparison becomes larger and larger.

 In our journey towards absoluteness, it is perfectly clear that the outer bodily existence can only attain and cherish certain freedoms bestowed upon them by the authority through a careful study of conflicts of interest.
-Now for a human being to attain absolute freedom the doors of inner spiritual world have to be opened.
+Now for a human being to attain absolute freedom the doors of the inner spiritual world have to be opened.

 To realize what absolute freedom may look like it shall be necessary to create a situation where a human being is robbed of all his freedoms for an indefinite time such that now his only aim will be to survive; a state of primitive existence and survival where he has to fight for his hunger.
 An originally primitive man shall survive, learn and adapt to the situation and shall carry on.
 But a modern man will soon get tired out and attain a state of shock.
-For the latter, the idea of future and hope plays a vital role for survival and their very absence will make his present existence meaningless.
+For the latter, the idea of a future and hope plays a vital role in survival and their very absence will make his present existence meaningless.
 Thus, his inner self will die before his outward existence.